|

 Rodriguez earned a Bachelor of Science degree in Nutritional Sciences at the University of California, Berkeley; there he conducted pediatric obesity research at the Atkins Center for Weight and Health under Sharon Fleming, PhD, and Patricia Crawford, DrPH, RD.
 Rodriguez completed his dietetic internship program at the University of California, San Francisco Medical Center.
 He is a registered dietitian/nutritionist, has a certification for nutrition support clinician, and is a member of the Academy of Nutrition and Dietetics, where he is the pediatric newsletter section editor of Weight Management Matters.

 Rodriguez will begin working towards earning a doctorate degree in public health at the University of California, Berkeley in the fall of 2013.
+Return to the top of page

-If you prefer to order by phone, mail or fax click below
+If you prefer to order by phone, mail

-or click here to contact us with other questions.
+or click here to contact us with

-For information about our other products and services return to the sidebar at the top of the page.
+services return to the sidebar at the top of the page.